-Ron Dodd, former board director and now consultant to British Engines tells us about his apprenticeship with the company more than 60 years ago…
+Ron Dodd, former board director and now consultant to British Engines tells us about his apprenticeship with the company over 70 years ago…

 When did you start your career?

 I started working at British Engines on 2nd August 1952.
 I had just finished school at the age of 15 and wanted to begin my career as soon as I could.
 I cycled between factories to ask if anyone would take me on.
 Luckily, someone at British Engines gave me a chance and I worked for eight months before I could start my apprenticeship in April 1953 age 16.